 This page explains how to create a custom subscription form in pure HTML.
-Newsletter automatically generates subscription forms using its short codes, but designers may want to totally restructure a subscription form to obtain better user experience.
+Newsletter automatically generates subscription forms by using shortcodes, but designers may want to totally restructure a subscription form to obtain a better user experience.

 An HTML version of the generated form is available on “Subscription forms” panel and that code reflects exactly the form configuration.
-You can start from that code an move further.
+You can start from that code and move further.

 To do that you need HTML skills and knowledge on HTML forms.

 To help in this task, Newsletter (since version 3.0) has a special panel where to get and copy the pre-generated form, created following the setting of the form fields panel.
-The simple and straight format should be easy enough to elaborate it.
+The simple format we provide should be easy enough to elaborate.

-One of the most common mistake on hand coded forms, are the field names.
-Newsletter 3.0 introduced some simplifications, removing the need of hidden fields, but the fields names has been kept for compatibility.
+One of the most important issues when dealing with custom forms is the field names.
+They also are common mistakes on hand-coded forms, so pay extra care to this aspect.
+Newsletter 3.0 introduced some simplifications, removing the need for hidden fields, but the names of the fields has been kept for compatibility.

 An example of field is: